prismicio/prismic-svelte/README.md

 <!-- TODO: Replacing link to Prismic with [Prismic][prismic] is useful here -->

+> ⚠ &nbsp;This project is in an experimental state.
+Use it at your own risk or stay tuned for the official release!

 [Svelte][svelte] components and helpers to fetch and present [Prismic][prismic] content.

 - 📝 &nbsp;Display content from Prismic like [Rich Text][prismic-rich-text] and [Link][prismic-link] fields;